Bauer won't pitch again this season, leave extended by MLB - WHIZ News

 The Pasadena Police Department last month delivered the results of its own three-month investigation into the woman’s allegations to the Los Angeles County district attorney’s office and the case is under review.
 The move came a week after Judge Dianna Gould-Saltman of Los Angeles Superior Court denied the 27-year-old San Diego woman’s request for a restraining order against Bauer.

 In denying the civil domestic violence restraining order after a four-day hearing, Gould-Saltman said that according to the woman’s testimony, Bauer honored her boundaries when she set them.
-And the judge said Bauer couldn’t know the boundaries she didn’t express to him.
+The judge said Bauer couldn’t know the boundaries the woman didn’t express to him.

 The judge noted that in the woman’s communications with Bauer, the woman “was not ambiguous about wanting rough sex in the parties’ first encounter, and wanting rougher sex in the second encounter.”